 Intimacy can be a scary word for some people, but it is an essential part of keeping romance strong in your marriage.
 We often think of intimacy as sex, but it’s so much more than that.
 It’s how we connect at the deepest levels.
-Connecting in one of the six types of intimacy (emotional, intellectual, physical, experiential, spiritual, and sexual) deepens the others.
+Connecting in one of the five types of intimacy (emotional, intellectual, experiential, spiritual and sexual) deepens the others.
 That’s totally a win for your relationship.

 Ready to dive a little deeper into each type of intimacy and learn ways to pursue it?
 Let’s go!